Skip to main content

 The steps you take after the accident directly affect how much you can recover for pain and suffering.

-1. See a doctor immediately -- gaps in medical treatment give insurance companies ammunition to argue your pain is not real or not related to the accident
+Gaps in medical treatment give insurance companies ammunition to argue your pain is not real or not related to the accident.
+Even if you feel you can manage, a documented medical visit establishes the connection between the accident and your injuries from day one.

 What the Insurance Company Does Not Want You to Know